Building a new house in an old neighborhood: Home valuation

 Compare within and beyond the neighborhood

-If the property being evaluated is surrounded by older homes, then the next thing to do would be to widen the search parameters and look for a home of similar age, size, and features in similar neighborhoods situated in the surrounding market.
+The first thing real estate appraisers would do is compare the new home to other homes in the neighborhood would be to widen the search parameters and look for a home of similar age, size, and features in similar neighborhoods situated in the surrounding market.

 The next thing a home appraiser would look into is the ongoing real estate rates in the neighborhood, and if buyers are willing to pay premium rates for newer homes.